Why Join RetroSynth Records?

 This is a standout feature from RetroSynth / Symphonic as it is not available from many other distribution companies!

 We think that it goes without saying that everyone is interested in earning extra money from their music.
 So what about collecting extra royalties then?
-Royalties from when your music is performed or when your music is played on radio or TV?
+You can earn royalties from when your music is performed or when your music is played on radio or TV.

 To bring you this service, RetroSynth / Symphonic has actually partnered with their competitor TuneCore.
 The sign-up cost is a one-time fee of $75.
 After that they take a 10% commission of the publisher’s share.
 The rest of the publisher’s share and the full writer’s share gets paid to you!